‘It was too cold for extra-time’ – Iheanacho thrilled to lead Leicester City past Brighton & Hove Albion | Goal.com

 ‘It was too cold for extra-time’ – Iheanacho thrilled to lead Leicester City past Brighton & Hove Albion

-Kelechi Iheanacho is bubbling with joy having inspired Leicester City to a 1-0 win over Brighton and Hove Albion in Wednesday’s FA Cup fifth round clash.
+Kelechi Iheanacho is bubbling with joy having inspired Leicester City to a 1-0 win over Brighton & Hove Albion in Wednesday’s FA Cup fifth-round clash.

 With the encounter heading for extra-time at the King Power Stadium, the Nigeria international who replaced Jamie Vardy headed home the winner in the 94th minute.

-The former Manchester City player turned Youri Tielemans’ cross into the back of Christian Walton’s net for cross for his sixth goal of the 2020-21 season in all competitions.
+The former Manchester City player turned Youri Tielemans’ cross into the back of Christian Walton’s net for his sixth goal of the 2020-21 season in all competitions.

-Speaking after the game, the Super Eagles star who was named Man of the Match admitted that his side were enchanted to settle the tie in normal time due to the ‘freezing’ weather.
+Speaking after the game, the Super Eagles star who was named Man of the Match admitted his side was happy to settle the tie in normal time due to the ‘freezing’ weather.

 “I'm really happy,” the 24-year-old striker told LCFC TV.
 “Everyone is smiling.
 It's too cold so everyone wants to get home and I'm really happy to get the winner today in 90 minutes.